IntelligenceModding/thoriumdocs/docs/machines.md

 ### Fuel Generator

-If you dont already have an energy generation from other mods, you will need a Fuel Generator! <br>
+If you don't already have an energy generation from other mods, you will need a Fuel Generator! <br>
-The fuel Generator burns **fossile fuels** and generates at a rate of **144FE/t**
+The fuel Generator burns **fossile fuels** and generates at a rate of **144 FE/t**

 ??? success "Functionality"
     ![Usage](./img/usage-fuel_generator.png)